Polishko/On-Whisker-Holidays/README.md

 - The source for the vacation placeholder image displayed when no hotels are selected yet: Photo by <a href="https://unsplash.com/@zhenhappy?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">PAN XIAOZHEN</a> on <a href="https://unsplash.com/photos/body-of-water-in-beach-qZtSuZvdob0?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>.
 - The main app - hotel list layout design and homepage layout, as well as ideas on using the map and the weather API, are based on samples from <a href="https://www.udemy.com/course/the-ultimate-react-course/">Jonas Schmedtmann's Ultimate React Course on Udemy</a>.
 - The customizable StarRating component is adapted from Jonas Schmedtmann's [<a href="https://www.github.com/jonasschmedtmann">@jonasschmedtmann</a>] UsePopcorn App.
-- The paw png path source is: https://github.com/tailwindlabs/heroicons/issues/140.
+- The paw png (used for the star rating component) path source is: https://github.com/tailwindlabs/heroicons/issues/140.
-- The curvy CSS design in the About page is adapted from Jessika Aiskel's <a href="https://codepen.io/myjessijess/pen/MWWgMwL">Fancy Border Radius theme on CodePen</a>.

 ## Planned Potential Improvements
 - Prevent the behavior of a previous modal closing upon opening a new one during the process of managing all modals' state with a single `useModal` hook.